Harry Lewis (footballer, born 2004): Playing career

 Born in Scunthorpe, Lewis joined Scunthorpe United at under-13 level from Appleby-Frodingham.
 He made his debut in the English Football League on 1 January 2022, coming on as a 63rd-minute substitute for Ryan Loft in a 1–0 defeat to Carlisle United at Glanford Park.
 He signed a two-year professional contract (with the club retaining the option of a further 12-months) with the "Iron" in January 2022, which was due to begin six months later.

 On 7 October 2022, Lewis joined Northern Premier League Premier Division club Gainsborough Trinity on an initial one month loan deal.
 Lewis returned to Scunthorpe on 7 December, joining National League North club Boston United for a month the following day.
 Upon the expiration of this loan, he returned to Gainsborough Trinity for a further month.

+Following his release by Scunthorpe, Lewis signed for non-league side Cleethorpes Town.
+In January 2024, he departed the club in order to play football in Australia for a season.